meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-03.md

 To complete this challenge successfully, you should be able to:

-- Describle the functions of the different sections of the Emulator
+- Be able to describle the functions of the different sections of the Emulator
-- Create a custom Offer and Plan
+- Custom Offer and Plan
-- Make a purchase of at least your custom offer and a second of another type (per offer/flat rate) in doing so:
+- Have purchased of at least your custom offer and a second of another type (per offer/flat rate) in doing so:
-  - Generate a purchase token and decode it using any Base64 decoder utility
+  - Generated and decoded a purchase token using any Base64 decoder utility
-  - Confirm the Base64 result matches the original JSON token
+  - Confirmed the Base64 result matches the original JSON token
-  - Activate the subscription on the built-in Landing Page
+  - Activated a subscription
-- Use the Subscriptions page to observe actions for offer and plan states
+- Used the Subscriptions page to observe actions for offer and plan states
-  - Observe the responses and delays
+  - Observed the responses and delays

 ## Learning Resources